lineality/Online_Voting_Using_One_Time_Pads/README.md

 Another 'multifactor' check may be to both indicate a choice and give some information about that choice, e.g. option 2 and the first letter of that candidate's last name.
 If these do not match, the voter should be alerted to check their ballot selections.
 The voter, offline(enforced by software), scans (e.g. by taking a picture) the filled-out paper ballot.

-Step 9: The voter confirms that the information in their (the voter's)  electronic scanned ballot is the same as the paper version of their (the voter's) filled out ballot.
+Step 9: (Check completed ballot for errors) The voter confirms that the information in their (the voter's)  electronic scanned ballot is the same as the paper version of their (the voter's) filled out ballot.
 (Checking for errors.)
 (Note: Automated processes for checking ballots for standard mistakes.)

-Step 10: The voter off-line(enforced by software) uses the one-time-pad to 'encrypt' the completed ballot, producing a new QR code (which is then 'encrypted' ballot).
+Step 10: (Encrypt Ballot) The voter off-line(enforced by software) uses the one-time-pad to 'encrypt' the completed ballot, producing a new QR code (which is then 'encrypted' ballot).
 All digital files of the unencrypted ballot are removed and the memory physically over-written on the voter's device.
 The paper copy of the voter's ballot can be saved for evidence or destroyed for privacy based on the voter's choice.

-Step 11: Online: The voter sends their completed-ballot-QR-code (containing the voter's encrypted filled-in and checked ballot) to the local election office (sent by whatever agreed upon method (website, email, text, messaging software, shared storage (e.g. S3), api-endpoint, etc.)).
+Step 11: (submit encrypted ballot over network) Online: The voter sends their completed-ballot-QR-code (containing the voter's encrypted filled-in and checked ballot) to the local election office (sent by whatever agreed upon method (website, email, text, messaging software, shared storage (e.g. S3), api-endpoint, etc.)).

 Step 12: Processing the Voter's Encrypted ballot:
 The local election office physically prints onto paper the QR code for the 'encrypted' filled out ballot, and then (double) checks (compares) to confirm that the physical print (of the electronically-sent QR code) is accurate/identical, and (if printing is accurate) deletes the digital record and the memory is physically over-written.